bayfrontmedia/bones-service-rbac/docs/user.md

 **Description:**

 Get all user permissions for tenant.
-Tenant owners automatically inherit all permissions.
+Admins and tenant owners automatically inherit all permissions.
 If user or tenant is disabled, user will inherit no permissions.

 **Parameters:**